Knowledge Center

 Channels for returns consolidation

-Returns consolidation requires front-end intake and processing, which can be handled in-store at omnichannel retailers or through third-party service providers via lockers, collections points, or direct pickup at customers’ homes.
+Returns consolidation requires front-end intake and processing, which can be handled in-store at omnichannel retailers or through third-party service providers via lockers, collections points, or direct pickup at customers’ homes--all orchestrated via best-in-class returns management software.

 BORIS